 For a state law or regulation that impacts interstate or foreign commerce to withstand constitutional scrutiny, the state must have and must have articulated a legitimate interest in enacting the restriction.
-For example, a state generally has the authority to implement non-discriminatory legislation to protect the health, safety or welfare of its citizens, provided that the burden on interstate or foreign commerce does not clearly exceed the local benefits.
-In this case, however, Mississippi has not expressed the basis for its interest in the state statute or regulations.
-We were unable to locate any legislative history on the underlying statute and the draft regulations were not accompanied by a preamble that in any way explained the state's interest in the country of origin meat labeling regulations.
+For example, a state generally has the authority to implement non-discriminatory legislation to protect the health, safety or welfare of its citizens, provided that the burden on interstate or foreign commerce does not clearly exceed the local benefits.35 In this case, however, Mississippi has not expressed the basis for its interest in the state statute or regulations.
+We were unable to locate any legislative history on the underlying statute and neither the draft nor final regulations were accompanied by a preamble that in any way explained the state's interest in the country of origin meat labeling regulations.